 Get your flippers and swimmers ready to go—the sun is beaming brighter than ever on the Gold Coast and it’s time to explore our stunning home from beneath the surface.
 We've got you covered with all the best spots for you to dip your snorkels into our beautiful beaches and hidden underwater havens.

 You’ll forget all about the hustle and bustle of the Gold Coast as you explore the serene underwater world which is home to thousands of fish, wobbegong sharks, octopus, green turtles and dolphins.
-Originally built to protect the beach from erosion, this little-known gem now hosts a unique and thriving ecosystem, so grab your flippers and get out there.
+Originally built to protect the beach from erosion, this little-known artificial reef is just 200 metres offshore and now hosts a unique and thriving ecosystem, so grab your flippers and get out there.

 Palm Beach Reef

 The top of the reef rises to just five metres below the surface and there are many rocky outcrops to explore.
-This is not for the faint hearted—you might even spot a couple of big fish too as this spot is known for being home to stingrays and a couple of leopard sharks.
+This diving spot is not for the faint hearted—you might even spot a couple of big fish too as this spot is known for being home to stingrays and a couple of leopard sharks.

 The Gold Coast Seaway

 Venture to the North Wall if you want to sneak a peek of whaler sharks and the South West Wall is the ideal spot for an introduction to scuba diving, with a gradual decline and calm waters.
-The warm water temperature, the abundance of sea life, the central location—it’s a recipe made in diving heaven.
+The warm water temperature, the abundance of sea life, the central location, the easy access—it’s a recipe made in snorkelling heaven.

 Scottish Prince Wreck